Gerald Frederick Kicanas

 Gerald Frederick Kicanas (born August 18, 1941) is an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Tucson in Arizona from 2002 to 2017.
-He served as the apostolic administrator of the Diocese of Las Cruces in New Mexico from September 2018 to July 2019.
+He served as bishop of the Diocese of Tucson in Arizona from 2002 to 2017 and has been serving as the apostolic administrator of that Diocese since 2025.
+He was the apostolic administrator of the Diocese of Las Cruces in New Mexico from September 2018 to July 2019.

 Biography

 Early life

-Gerald Kicanas was born on August 18, 1941, in Chicago, Illinois, to parents of Lebanese heritage, Frederick and Eva Kicanas.
+Gerald Kicanas was born on August 18, 1941, in Chicago, Illinois, to Frederick and Eva Kicanas.
+His ethnic background is Lebanese; his grandparents were born in Lebanon, and he was both baptized and confirmed in the Melkite Rite.
 He attended Immaculate Heart Elementary School and Archbishop Quigley Preparatory Seminary in Chicago.
-Kicanas obtained his Licentiate in Sacred Theology from the University of St. Mary of the Lake in Mundelein, Illinois.
+Kicanas obtained his Licentiate in Sacred Theology from St. Mary of the Lake Seminary in Mundelein, Illinois.

 Priesthood

-Kicanas was ordained by Cardinal John Patrick Cody to the priesthood for the Archdiocese of Chicago on April 27, 1967.
-He then earned a Doctor of Educational Psychology degree and an Master of Education degree in guidance and counseling from Loyola University Chicago.
+Kicanas was ordained to the priesthood for the Archdiocese of Chicago at St. Mary of the Lake on April 27, 1967, by Cardinal John Patrick Cody.
+He then earned a Doctor of Educational Psychology degree and a Master of Education degree in guidance and counseling from Loyola University Chicago.

-After working as an associate pastor until 1978, Kicanas held various offices at the archdiocesan seminary for over 25 years.
+He worked as an associate pastor until 1978 and then held various offices at the archdiocesan seminary for over 25 years.
 He served as rector, principal, and dean of formation at Quigley Preparatory Seminary South in Chicago, and became rector of Mundelein Seminary at the University of St. Mary of the Lake in Mundelein, Illinois, in 1984.
-While rector, he also served as a lecturer in community and organization development at Loyola.
+While rector, he was a lecturer in community and organization development at Loyola.

 Kicanas' other diocesan jobs included acting as director of the Catholic Chaplaincy Program of the Juvenile Temporary Detention Center in Chicago, as a caseworker for Catholic Charities, and as chaplain for the Chicago Parental School, a facility for troubled boys.

 Auxiliary Bishop of Chicago

-On January 24, 1995, Pope John Paul II named Kicanas as an auxiliary bishop of the Archdiocese of Chicago and titular bishop of Bela.
-He received his episcopal consecration on March 20, 1995, from Cardinal Joseph Bernardin, with Bishops Alfred Abramowicz and Timothy Lyne serving as co-consecrators.
-Kicanas chose to express his episcopal motto in both Spanish and English: "La Justicia Promueve La Paz and "Justice begets peace".
+On January 24, 1995, Pope John Paul II named Kicanas an auxiliary bishop of Chicago and titular bishop of Bela.
+He received his episcopal consecration at Holy Name Cathedral in Chicago on March 20, 1995, from Cardinal Joseph Bernardin, with Bishops Alfred Abramowicz and Timothy Lyne serving as co-consecrators.
+Kicanas chose to express his episcopal motto in both Spanish and English: "La Justicia Promueve La Paz" and "Justice begets peace", taken from Isaiah 32:17.

 During his tenure as an auxiliary bishop, Kicanas served as episcopal vicar for Vicariate I in the archdiocese, which includes Lake and Cook Counties.
-He also became involved with vocations, the permanent diaconate, and encouragement of lay ministry.
+He also became involved with vocations, the permanent diaconate, and the encouragement of lay ministry.

-On January 24, 2012, the archdiocese released extensive records on the handling of sexual abuse allegations.
-These records showed decisions made by Kicanas in two cases.